 ‘I wish you all the very best’ – Osimhen sends emotional farewell message to Gattuso

-Napoli centre-forward Victor Osimhen has sent an emotional farewell message to Gennaro Gattuso after leaving the club.
+Napoli centre-forward Victor Osimhen has sent an emotional farewell message to Gennaro Gattuso after he left the club.

-The Italian tactician was relieved of his job as manager of the Parthenopeans after his side failed in their bid to qualify for the Champions League.
+The Italian tactician was relieved of his duties as manager of the Parthenopeans after his side failed in their bid to qualify for the Champions League.

 Gattuso brought Osimhen to Stadio Diego Armando Maradona last summer with the club parting with a record fee of €70 million to secure his signature from Ligue 1 side Lille.